 Losing your sight, partially or wholly, can be extremely distressing.
 It can restrict your independence and mobility, and make it hard to earn a living.
 Depending on the level of sight loss, you may have to make big changes to your life, some of which can be very expensive.

 If you suspect the damage to your vision has been caused by medical negligence, you need to take action within three years of the negligence to bring a claim.
 We have expert solicitors who can help you to take the next steps.
+With appropriate therapy, GCA is an eminently treatable, controllable, and often curable condition.
+However, left undiagnosed and untreated, Giant Cell Arteritis can cause serious problems including permanent loss of vision.

 What is Giant Cell Arteritis (Temporal Arteritis)?